 Regularly brushing your hair reduces the risk of dandruff.
 By doing so, you help aid in the normal shedding of the skin and distribute natural oils while exfoliating the scalp and stimulating circulation to the hair follicles.

-Now, if your one of those people who prefer it more traditional, then if we commend the Mason Pearson Boar Bristle Brush.
+I recommend a boar bristle brush.
 It is premium grade and guarantees minimal effort that will ultimately groom your hair and scalp — an excellent investment for your hard-earned money.

 4: Don’t be a Cheapskate

 Sometimes being thrifty might not do you well, so investing in quality hair products can mean that you do not only care for yourself now, but you are saving yourself from problems in the future.
 Quality products tend to last longer, have better components, and much safer to use.